-UW defensive coordinator Pete Kwiatkowski’s acumen is no joke, and will be needed vs. Alabama
+UW defensive coordinator Pete Kwiatkowski: Defensive mastermind and master of the dad joke

 Which is where the “genius” and “mastermind” part comes in.
 Petersen has a reputation as a toppler of giants, dating to Kwiatkowski’s first year on his staff, when Boise State stunned Oklahoma in the Fiesta Bowl.
 He leans heavily on Kwiatkowski to devise the schemes that make it possible, and to make the mid-game tweaks that keep the Huskies humming.

-“Anytime we’re having problems, the adjustments are there,” Bierria said.
+“Any time we’re having problems, the adjustments are there,” Bierria said.
 “He always has the answer for something, and he always plays on players’ strengths.
 He wouldn’t send a guy on the blitz if he hasn’t been doing well that game.
 He always makes good adjustments, not only what we’re seeing offensively, but what we’re seeing defensively, too.
 That’s just traits of a great coach.”

-“He knows how offenses are going to try to beat us and he can counter-act that,’’ added King.
-“Having a guy like that is game changing.”
+“He knows how offenses are going to try to beat us, and he can counteract that,’’ added King.
+“Having a guy like that is game-changing.”

 Kwiatkowski is regarded by his players far more as a teacher than a screamer, not surprising with Petersen as his mentor — though as King says, “Everybody has their moments.”
 Bierria says the sure way to push Kwiatkowski’s buttons is to be lazy or unprepared at practice.